statamic/v2-docs/content/collections/recipes/filesystems.md

 The users filesystem's root will be `site/users`.

 Since you may potentially have many users, or wish the keep your celebrity gossip blogger's identity secret, you might want to keep then separate from your repo.

+### Themes
+The themes filesystem's root will be `site/themes`.

+The theme folder needs to be publicly accessible, so we've added a `url` value here too.
+This will let Statamic know how to access that folder from the browser.
+We'll use that for links to stylesheets, etc.

 ### Asset containers
 Each asset container gets their own filesystem.
 Now you can put them on S3, for example.